pfheatwole/thesis/source/abstract.rst

 model; statistical learning methods for the model; simulated-based filtering for the wind.
 How am I making clear advances towards immediate success, or towards preparing future research for success?]]

+[[Update: the **motivation** of this paper is extracting wind patterns from a set of flight records, but the **subject** of the paper is a parametric paraglider dynamics model designed to approximate wings using only a minimal amount of technical specification data.

+This abstract needs a rewrite.]]